-Cancer Education: Increase knowledge about the root causes of cancer and related health issues through community discussions and workshops to address concerns and misconceptions surrounding diagnosis, treatment and survivorship.
+- Cancer Education: Increase knowledge about the causes of cancer and related health issues through community discussions and workshops to address concerns and misconceptions surrounding diagnosis, treatment and survivorship.

-- Cancer Screening: Increase cancer screening rates by educating the community about the availability and benefits of screening procedures such as colonoscopies, Pap tests, and mammograms and navigation to these services and resources.
+- Cancer Screening: Increase cancer screening rates by educating about the availability and benefits of cancer screening and navigation to these services and resources.

 - Earlier Diagnosis: Increase patient survival rates by earlier detection and presentation of cancer (stage migration), earlier treatment, and ultimately a better outcome.

-- Clinical Trials: Increased enrollment in clinical trials by strongly encouraging Native American patients to participate.
+- Clinical Trials: Increased enrollment in clinical trials by educating about clinical trial opportunities and encouraging participation.

-Significant barriers to the above objectives exist within the demographics of western South Dakota:
+In-depth community research provided insights about barriers to cancer care that exist within the demographics of western South Dakota, including:

 - Home to four of the top 10 poorest counties in the U.S., with poverty rates over 45 percent